 The practice responded to concerns and complaints appropriately.
-Staff discussed outcomes to share learning and improve the service.
+Staff discussed outcomes to share learning and improve the service, but detailed record were not kept.
+Since our inspection we have received evidence to confirm this shortfall has been addressed.

 Are services well-led?